JackPieCZ/EEPPR/README.md

 python ./method/main.py -f path/to/your/event_file.raw -rc 100 100 300 300
 ```

 4. A simple GUI is presented to the user for verifying, selecting, modifying and replacing the RoI.
-If `--roi_coords` are provided (or the sequence if from the EE3P3D dataset), the GUI can be skipped by using `--skip_roi_gui`/`-srg` flag:
+If `--roi_coords` are provided (or the sequence if from the EEPPR dataset), the GUI can be skipped by using `--skip_roi_gui`/`-srg` flag:
 ```console
 python ./method/main.py -f path/to/your/event_file.raw -rc 100 100 300 300 -srg
 ```